Lynde Shores Conservation Area © Paul Howard CC BY-NC-SA 2.0

 - Artificial modification of water levels

+Wetland loss and degradation continue.
+Increasingly, authorities are looking to wetland offsetting as a means of compensating for damage done.
 If done effectively, wetland offsetting could be a positive force for conservation, helping to reverse the ongoing trend of wetland loss in the province.
-If done poorly, it will do more harm than good.
+If done poorly, however, it will do more harm than good.

-The Government of Ontario is showing its true colours with recent moves to ride roughshod over protections for Provincially Significant Wetlands.
+The Government of Ontario passed legislative changes in 2021 allowing developers to ride roughshod over protections for Provincially Significant Wetlands.
+Since then, the trend of undermining wetland protections has only continued.

 What We Are Doing

-We advocate for stronger wetland policy, educating the public about the many functions wetlands serve, publishing reports and running workshops to bring together members of Indigenous communities, researchers, private landowners, planners, industry leaders and other stakeholders.
+We advocate for stronger wetland policy, raise awareness about the diverse values of wetlands, publish reports and run workshops to bring together members of Indigenous communities, researchers, private landowners, planners, industry leaders and other stakeholders.
+We’ve also created online resources to equip readers with the knowledge and tools needed to engage on wetland conservation and offsetting in their local communities:

-Ontario Nature began documenting the decline of wetlands in 1937.
-We launched our Wetlands Campaign in 1979 to advocate for greater protection, which successfully led to the Ontario Wetlands Policy in 1992.
+Our Wetlands Campaign launched in 1979 to advocate for greater protection, which successfully led to the Ontario Wetlands Policy in 1992.